The SHA was founded on June 29, 2002 at Wadham College, Oxford, by Stuart Williams and Dr. Allan Chapman of Wadham College.

 The Society’s Survey of Astronomical History is a core element of its work and the primary reason for its founding.
 The late SHA Councillor Roger Jones was its founding Co-ordinator, his successor from July 2015 is Kevin Johnson).
 The Survey aims to reveal the depth of local history of astronomy in particular, across the UK, and is housed online and in the SHA’s library in Birmingham.
 For more details, see the main menu link to the separate Survey website.

-Based at the Birmingham and Midland Institute (www.bmi.org.uk) the SHA’s Sir Robert Ball Library includes both extensive reference collections, books, journals etc and a lending library (the Sir Patrick Moore Lending Collection, formerly the Sir Patrick Moore Library), staffed by volunteer librarians and overseen by a Library Committee.
-The Library Service is currently administered by Librarian Stuart Williams (who will be retiring at the end of March 2016).
+Based at the Birmingham and Midland Institute (www.bmi.org.uk) the SHA’s Sir Robert Ball Library includes both extensive reference collections, books, journals etc and a lending library (the Sir Patrick Moore Lending Collection, formerly the Sir Patrick Moore Library).
+The Library Service is currently administered by the Librarian, James Dawson, assisted by Carolyn Bedwell.

-The SHA’s Archive is based at the Library of the Institute of Astronomy in Cambridge, under the supervision of Institute Librarian and SHA Archivist Mark Hurn.
-It seeks to preserve a record of the Society and of members’ work and to encourage the deposit of original research materials at appropriate record offices.
+The SHA’s Archive seeks to preserve a record of the Society and of members’ work and to encourage the deposit of original research materials at appropriate record offices.